Get news, updates, & event Info delivered right to your inbox:

-In September, the U.S. Environmental Protection Agency launched a new office that will be laser-focused on the needs of minority communities that have historically been overburdened by pollution.
+On Saturday, the U.S. Environmental Protection Agency launched a new office that will be laser-focused on the needs of minority communities that have historically been overburdened by pollution.
 This office will also oversee the $3 billion in environmental justice grants that were created by the recent passage of new climate legislation.
 Of the office, EPA Administrator Michael Regan said "With the launch of a new national program office, we are embedding environmental justice and civil rights into the DNA of EPA and ensuring that people who’ve struggled to have their concerns addressed see action to solve the problems they’ve been facing for generations,”

 History was made with the Inflation Reduction Act, which will invest approximately $437 billion dollars into climate change and energy security.
 While this bill has been in the works for over a year, it was necessary to restructure it on both sides of the aisle in order to pass it. $60 billion will be put towards communities and environmental justice, and it aims to cut down on the country’s carbon emissions by 2030.